johnwbyrd/pennyworth/doc/cost.md

 - **CloudWatch**: Costs can rise if you log large payloads or keep logs long-term.
 Set log retention to 7 days or less to minimize storage costs.
 - **Lambda**: If you exceed the free tier, costs are still very low for this usage pattern.
 - **API Gateway**: Data transfer costs are negligible unless you return very large responses.
-- **DynamoDB**: Remains negligible unless you store large amounts of metadata or usage data.
 - **If you use a cheaper model (e.g., Titan)**, costs can be even lower (Titan: ~$0.50–$0.70/month for this usage).

 ## **Conclusion**